timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 As already disucsssed in [Qualitative Measures](090-complexity-modularity.html#qualitative-measures), while code complexity is reduced we now have created a significant amount of Orchestration complexity: see [Complexity & Hierarchy](090-complexity-modularity.html#complexity--hierarchy).

 This is a problem as Organisations lack orchestration / management platforms that are operational simple and yet capable of handling the inter-related sets of Microservices.

-The response is DevOps; i.e. the Development Teams are made responsible for all aspects of their Application: from code to Production Operation.
+The usual response is DevOps; i.e. the Development Teams are made responsible for all aspects of their Application: from code to Production Operation.
 However, this now results in tight coupling between the Developement teams and the Operational environment, and this introduces systemic Operational Risks.
 Specifically, there is always a danger that talented members of staff move on; in a DevOps centric environment that relies on high quality DevOps, this immediately translates to an Operational risk to the business: [The Wetware Crisis: the Dead Sea effect](http://brucefwebster.com/2008/04/11/the-wetware-crisis-the-dead-sea-effect/).

-Note that DevOps did not originate with Netflix, neither is Microservices partuclarly new.
-In the mid 1990's Financial Service organisations were undergoing a technology revolution with distributed computing delivering pricing and decision support to hundreds of Traders.
-Application developers working side by side with Traders to deliver intra-day software releases was not uncommon.
-During this same period the 1st wave of Microservice architecures emerged including CORBA and the powerful Java/Jini platform.

 Microservices is a qualified step in the right direction.
-However a ad-hoc REST based Microservices strategy lacks the Requirements / Capabilities mechanisms required to automate Orchestration & Assembly; these required to avoid exposing significant structural Complexity to the runtime.
-Microservices also only address one structural layer of the [runtime structural hierarchy](89-complexity-modularity.html#structural-hierarchy).
+However an ad-hoc REST based Microservices strategy lacks the dependency management mechanisms required to automate Assembly & Orchestration; these required to avoid exposing significant structural Complexity to Operations.
+Also, Microservices only address one structural layer of the [runtime structural hierarchy](89-complexity-modularity.html#structural-hierarchy).

 REST based Microservices approach imposes architectural constraints on the Application which may or may not be appropriate.
 {: .p.note}

-We need a more coherent Modularity strategy, one that can include a Microservices approach when appropriate, but in a manner that avoids the issues identified.
+We need a more coherent Modularity strategy, one that can include a Microservices approach when appropriate, but in a manner that addresses the issues identified.

 ## The Modularity Maturity Model